jgmalcolm/jgmalcolm.github.io/_posts/2014-09-29-tactical-test-taking-skills.md

 > - Dog & Cat

+Examine the answer choices together.
+If several choices are equivalent, then they might be ruled out together as a block.

+> Question, blah, blah, blah.

+> - <strike>Decreased pH</strike>
+> - <strike>Increased hydrogen ion concentration</strike>
+> - <strike>Decreased bicarbonate</strike>
+> - Something else

 ## Three types of questions

 There are three types of questions: those you know immediately, those you